gigouni/selenium-grids/docker/android/README.md

 ##### 1.1.3.1.1.
 Create an AVD

 Here, creating an API 24 Android device.
-The 'echo no' is to avoid human interaction with the question "Do you wish to create a custom hardware profile? [no]".
+By example, the 'echo no' is to avoid human interaction with the question "Do you wish to create a custom hardware profile? [no]".

 ```shell
 $ echo y | sdkmanager update sdk --filter android-24 --no-ui -a